About

 What if my child doesn't know any English?

 Many of the children enrolled at Hoosier Courts come from countries other than the U.S. and do not know any English when they start.
-Our teachers have vast experience working with children who know no English.
+Our teachers have vast experience working with children who do not know English.
 They will be patient and understanding.
-When they speak to your child, they will use gestures, facial expressions, context, and other non-verbal cues along with their words to help her to understand.
+When they speak to your child, they will use gestures, facial expressions, context, and other non-verbal cues along with their words to help them understand.
 Fortunately, young children learn a second language much more quickly and easily than do adults.
 Before long, your child will be speaking English fluently.

 Where does my tuition money go?